2023 Best Value Allied Health Services Undergraduate Certificate Schools in Minnesota

 Top 10 Best Allied Health & Medical Assisting Services Undergraduate Certificate Schools

 Our analysis found Century College to be the best value school for allied health & medical assisting services students who want to pursue a undergraduate certificate in Minnesota.
-Century College is a moderately-sized public school located in the large suburb of White Bear Lake.
+Century College is a medium-sized public school located in the large suburb of White Bear Lake.

-Full Allied Health & Medical Assisting Services at Century College Report
+Read full report on Allied Health & Medical Assisting Services at Century College

 The average tuition and fees for an in-state undergraduate at LSC are $6,404 a year.
 Medical Assisting majors at LSC take out an average of $16,030 in student loans while working on their Undergraduate Certificate.